kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 </article>
 ```

-Tip: If you use Tailwind, you can style Portable Text with the <a href="https://tailwindcss.com/docs/typography-plugin" class="external-link" target="_blank">Typography Plugin</a>.
+Tip: If you use Tailwind, you can style Portable Text with the <a href="https://tailwindcss.com/docs/typography-plugin" rel="noopener noreferrer" target="_blank">Typography Plugin</a>.

 ## Images

-To add images we need to use the image builder from Sanity's <a href="https://www.sanity.io/docs/image-url" class="external-link">image url package</a>
+To add images we need to use the image builder from Sanity's <a href="https://www.sanity.io/docs/image-url" rel="noopener noreferrer">image url package</a>

 ```shell
 npm install @sanity/image-url